CollaboraOnline/online/macos/README.md

 If you find an instance of /Users/kendy hardcoded somewhere, please report that, it's a mistake and should be fixed.

+## Install branding

+Checkout online-branding, and install the branding like the following (please update the paths to the core instdir and online repo):

+./brand.sh ~/Projects/lo/core/instdir ../online/browser/dist 1

 ## Then you can build CODA-M:

 * ( cd browser ; gmake )